EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 ---
 ## Outline

+- Why is this important?
+  	- Why people should read this thing.
 - What kind of data did we use?
 	- Where did we get it from?
 	- How did we analyze and visualize the data?